msillano/tuyaDAEMON/tuyaDEAMON.things/README.md

   - Bulk operation directly on DB (e.g. using 'phpMyAdmin').
   - Creating the 'alldevices.server.json' structure for one or more tuyaDAEMON servers.
   - Documentation production.

+***Use:***

+1. as a tool to edit 'alldevices' file (one tuyaDEAMON):
+   1. Clear the database.
+   2. import the 'alldevices' file.
+   3. Merge the last 'wizard'.
+   4. Edit things as required, possibly also using PHPMyAdmin
+   5. Save alldevices updated.

+2. as a general 'things' archive (many tuyaDEAMON)
+   1. Update the 'lookupserver' table to your needs ('ALL' and 'NEW' are required)
+   1. Import all 'alldevices' files (repeatable)
+   1. Merge the last 'wizard' (repeatable)
+   2. Merge also 'new' things  (repeatable)
+   4. Edit things as required, possibly also using PHPMyAdmin
+   5. Save all 'alldevices' files as you need
+   6. Do not clean up the database